Genetics of obesity

 Like many other medical conditions, obesity is the result of an interplay between environmental and genetic factors.
-Studies have identified variants in several genes that may contribute to weight gain and body fat distribution; although, only in a few cases are genes the primary cause of obesity.
+Studies have identified variants in several genes that may contribute to weight gain and body fat distribution, although only in a few cases are genes the primary cause of obesity.
+Recent research indicates that environmental influences can lead to epigenetic modifications affecting gene expression related to obesity.
+These changes can alter metabolic processes and appetite regulation, contributing to obesity development.

 Polymorphisms in various genes controlling appetite and metabolism predispose to obesity under certain dietary conditions.
 The percentage of obesity that can be attributed to genetics varies widely, depending on the population examined, from 6% to 85%, with the typical estimate at 50%.
+Twin studies have consistently shown that genetics account for 40% to 70% of the variation in body mass index (BMI) across individuals (Loos & Yeo, 2022).
 It is likely that in each person a number of genes contribute to the likelihood of developing obesity in small part, with each gene increasing or decreasing the odds marginally, and together determining how an individual responds to the environmental factors.
 As of 2006, more than 41 sites on the human genome have been linked to the development of obesity when a favorable environment is present.
 Some of these obesogenic (weight gain) or leptogenic (weight loss) genes may influence the obese individual's response to weight loss or weight management.

-Genes
+Epigenetic influences and environmental interactions

+Epigenetics plays a critical role in obesity susceptibility.
+Environmental exposures, such as poor maternal nutrition and exposure to endocrine-disrupting chemicals, can induce epigenetic modifications that alter gene expression without changing the DNA sequence.
+Research on epigenetic transgenerational inheritance suggests that environmental insults can reprogram the epigenome of germline cells (sperm and eggs), leading to obesity susceptibility in future generations.

+Gene-environment interactions further complicate obesity risk.
+Certain genetic variants modify an individual's response to dietary intake, physical activity, and other lifestyle factors.
+For example, some individuals with specific FTO variants may have an increased appetite and lower satiety, predisposing them to higher caloric intake and weight gain.
+Conversely, adherence to a healthy diet can significantly reduce the genetic effects on body mass index (BMI), emphasizing the importance of lifestyle modifications even in genetically predisposed individuals.

+Specific genetic mechanisms

 Although genetic deficiencies are currently considered rare, variations in these genes may predispose to common obesity.
 Many candidate genes are highly expressed in the central nervous system.
+The development of genetic tests, such as MyPhenome, enables the classification of obesity into specific subtypes based on genetic and phenotypic data.
+This stratification allows for personalized treatment approaches, improving the effectiveness of obesity interventions.
+Research has identified genes associated with obesity in both humans and animals.
+For example, the DENND1B gene has been linked to obesity in Labrador retrievers and humans, highlighting shared genetic factors influencing weight gain across species.

 Several additional loci have been identified.
 Also, several quantitative trait loci for BMI have been identified.